clj-commons/byte-streams/README.md

 "abcd"
 ```

 `(convert data to-type options?)` converts, if possible, the data from its current type to the destination type.
-This destination type can either be a Java class, or a Clojure protocol.
+This destination type can either be a Java class or a Clojure protocol.
 However, since there's no direct route from a string to a byte-buffer, under the covers `convert` is doing whatever it takes to get the desired type:

 ```clj
 byte-streams> (conversion-path String java.nio.ByteBuffer) (java.lang.String [B java.nio.ByteBuffer)
 ```

-While we can't turn a string into a `ByteBuffer`, we can turn a string into a byte-array, and a byte-array into a `ByteBuffer`.
+While we can't turn a string into a `ByteBuffer`, we can turn a string into a `byte[]`, and `byte[]` into a `ByteBuffer`.
 When invoked, `convert` will choose the minimal path along the graph of available conversions.
 Common conversions are exposed via `to-byte-buffer`, `to-byte-array`, `to-input-stream`, `to-readable-channel`, and `to-line-seq`.

 Every type can exist either by itself, or as a sequence.
-For instance, we can create an `InputStream` representing an infinite number of hellos:
+For instance, we can create an `InputStream` representing an infinite number of repeated strings:

 ```clj
 byte-stream> (to-input-stream (repeat "hello"))